 In everyday language we may use the word 'slope' to describe a property of a hill.
 For example, we may say that a hill has a steep or gentle slope.
-Generally, the slope tells you how much the value on the vertical axis changes for a given change on the x-axis.
-Algebraically a straight line can be described by y = mx + c where x and y refer to any data on the x and y axes respectively, m is the slope of the line (change in y/ change in x), and c is the intercept (where the line crosses the y-axis at x=0).
+Generally, the slope tells you how much a value on the y-axis changes for a change on the x-axis.

+As discussed in the 'warm-up', a straight line can be described by y = mx + c, where m is the steepness (slope) of the line i.e., the change in y divided by the change in x for the line, and c is the y-value where the line intercepts (crosses) the y-axis i.e., where x = 0.
+Note that c is not the same intercept that we calculated above, which was for where the line crosses the x-axis.